Mohamed-Data1/Bike-buyers-Analysis/README.md

 - **Microsoft Excel** (Pivot Tables, Charts, and Slicers)
 - **Data Cleaning & Transformation**

-## 📈 How to Use
-1. Open the **Excel file** and navigate to the **dashboard** tab.
-2. Use the slicers to filter data based on different criteria (e.g., marital status, education, region).
-3. Observe trends and insights to understand bike sales behavior.

 ## 📢 About the Author
 This project was created by **[Your Name]** as a data analysis exercise to visualize customer purchasing behavior using Excel dashboards.